rosekairu/GitSearch/README.md

 ## Support and contact details

-Incase of any issues arising from using the Ghanaian Akan Name Generator website kindly reach out to me via email at rosekairu@gmail.com
+Incase of any issues arising from using the GitSearch website kindly reach out to me via email at rosekairu@gmail.com

 ### [MIT License](https://github.com/rosekairu/GitSearch/blob/master/LICENSE)